Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Experiments

-\paragraph{Prompt Impact on Neural Texture Components} For the avatar manipulation task, we study how the neural texture field can influence the editing performance for a given text instruction, \eg, "Make the illumination very dim".
+\paragraph{\textbf{Prompt Impact on Neural Texture Components}} For the avatar manipulation task, we study how the neural texture field can influence the editing performance for a given text instruction, \eg, ``Make the illumination very dim''.
 We free the parameters of different parts of our neural texture field to make it editable while keeping the other parts frozen.
 The text-prompted manipulations are shown in Fig.~\ref{fig:shading}.
-It becomes evident that the shading branch has the most significant influence on the requested illumination change by the text prompt.
-As we can see, making the shading branch editable satisfies most with regard to the illumination editing requested in the language description, explaining that the shading branch encodes the most illumination-related information and are capable of editing on illumination for neural human.
+It becomes evident that the lighting correction branch has the most significant influence on the requested illumination change by the text prompt.
+As we can see, making the lighting correction branch editable satisfies most with regard to the illumination editing requested in the language description, explaining that the lighting correction branch encodes the most illumination-related information and is capable of editing on illumination for neural humans.